• Skip to primary navigation

 Instructions

-• Make the easy caramel recipe according to instructions.
 The reason we make this first is so that we can bake some of it in to the keke (cake) and the rest is used for decorating.
-Once you have made the caramel, leave it to cool.

-• Grease two 19 cm or 20 cm spring form cake tins with butter.
-Add baking paper to the base with a large over hang on the outside of the tin.
+• Add baking paper to the base with a large over hang on the outside of the tin.

-• Add teiti (dates), wai wera (hot water) and tote (salt) in to a pot or a medium sized microwave proof bowl.
-If you are using the stove, bring the mixture to a boil and boil on high for 6 minutes.
-If you are using the microwave, heat on high for 4 minutes.
+• Add the teiti (dates), wai wera (hot water) and tote (salt) in to a pot or a medium sized heat proof bowl.

 • Remove from the heat and mash the dates until a smooth paste forms.

-Leave it to cool slightly.
+• Leave the mixture to the side to cool slightly.

 • Add the pata kūteretere (softened butter), huka hāura (brown sugar) and iho hūperei (vanilla essence) to a large bowl.
-Whip on high for five minutes until the butter has changed to a light pale colour.

 • Add an egg at a time and beat for 15 seconds after each addition.